Code is there to explain the comments to the computer.

 that don't satisfy the condition?
 For this purpose you can use the

-the condition, i.e. those that do not start with the letters ‘Web’:
+meet the condition, i.e. those that do not start with the letters ‘Web’:

 SELECT code, name, semester